Bill-M123/Ultimate-Data-Challenge/Readme.md

 *Question 2 Summary:*

 Question 2 is a straightforward design of experiments problem to test a policy change for the toll between two cities.
 The essay discusses careful planning to avoid sampling bias, using a control and test group in each city, and measuring the results with standard hypothesis techniques.
-It concludes with a reminder to check teh economic impact of the policy, though that is outside the scope of the problem description.
+It concludes with a reminder to check the economic impact of the policy, though that is outside the scope of the problem description.

 *Question 3 Summary:*